ashafer01/laurelin/docs/controls.rst

 Defining Controls
 -----------------

-Controls must subclass Control and define at least:
+Controls must subclass Control.
+As soon as they are defined as a subclass of Control, they are ready to use.
+Controls must define at least:

 * :attr:`.Control.method`, a tuple of method names that this control supports.
 Current method names are `bind`, `search`, `compare`, `add`, `delete`, `mod_dn`, `modify`, and `ext` (extended request).
 Note that these method